jitani04/eco-wardrobe/README.md

 # Step 4: Run the backend server
+cd backend
+create a python venv
 install dependencies from requirements.txt pip install -r requirements.txt

-use this command to run the backend: uvicorn CLIP_text_rec_backend:app --reload
+use these command to run the backend: cd clothing-rec-program uvicorn CLIP_text_rec_backend:app --reload

 go to the link to access the backend and test it out, click on the /search endpoint and upload an image of a product image: